inet-framework/inet/doc/src/users-guide/ch-apps.rst

 Both applications have a :par:`registerSAP` boolean parameter.
-This parameter should be set to ``true`` if the application is connected to the :ned:`EtherLlc` module which requires registration of the SAP before sending frames.
+This parameter should be set to ``true`` if the application is connected to the :ned:`Ieee8022Llc` module which requires registration of the SAP before sending frames.

 Both applications collects the following statistics: sentPkBytes,